gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 performing a restart with the peer node it had a protected SCTP association which can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP association.
-The keys and epoch needs to be stored secure and persistently so that they survive the events that are causing protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+The keys and epoch need to be stored secure and persistently so that they survive the events that are causing protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
 The security considerations for persistent